-Prior to his Army roles, Joe was a vice president based in London, where he led the firm’s telecommunications technology business in the United Kingdom and Ireland, and shared in its leadership across Europe, North Africa, and the Middle East.
-Before his time in London, Joe played a key leadership role in establishing and expanding Booz Allen’s U.S. Government wireless systems business, work that resulted in his earning a promotion to vice president.
+Prior to his Army roles, Joe was based in London where he helmed our telecommunications technology business in the United Kingdom and Ireland, and shared in its leadership across Europe, North Africa, and the Middle East.
+In his early career at Booz Allen, Joe played a key leadership role in establishing and expanding Booz Allen’s U.S. Government wireless systems business.

-Joe currently holds external positions related to his experience and passions.
-He is chairman of the board for the Armed Forces Communications and Electronics Association (AFCEA), member of the board for Project M.E.O.W, an animal advocacy group, and an active member of giving societies at the University of Notre Dame and of industry advisory councils for Notre Dame’s College of Engineering and its electrical engineering and computer science departments
+Joe holds several professional and community positions outside of his work at Booz Allen.
+He is chairman of the board for the Armed Forces Communications and Electronics Association, and serves on the boards of directors for the Strathmore Music and Arts Foundation, Easter Seals DC/MD/VA, and Project M.E.O.W (an animal advocacy group).
+He’s also an active member of giving societies at the University of Notre Dame and of industry advisory councils for Notre Dame’s College of Engineering and its electrical engineering and computer science departments.

 Joe has a B.S. (with highest honors) from the University of Notre Dame and an M.S. from the University of California, Berkeley, both in electrical engineering.
 He also earned an M.A. in science, technology, and public policy from The George Washington University.

 He’s been honored with several career and advocacy-related awards, including recipient of the 2010 Career Achievement Award as Outstanding Networking Professional from the Network Professionals Association, the 2016 DMAX Foundation Award for Corporate Leadership in Mental Health Awareness, and the 2017 Change Agent Award for the Campaign to Change Direction on Mental Health Culture.